MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Create an `Account` class with instance constructors

 1. Implement static constructors for the `Account` class

-This exercise should take approximately **15** minutes to complete.

-## Before you start

-Before you can start this exercise, you need to:

-1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
-You can download the latest version of the .NET SDK from the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
-1. Ensure that you have Visual Studio Code installed on your computer.
-You can download Visual Studio Code from the following URL: [https://code.visualstudio.com/](https://code.visualstudio.com/)
-1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.

-For addition help configuring the Visual Studio Code environment, see [https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/](https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/)

 ## Task 1: Create a console app and `Customer` class